chanpod/bossCollection/README.md

 ### Running the app

-Runs like a typical express app:

-    node server.js
-or
+npm install

+run mongo

 npm start

+gulp watch //For browsersync

-For more information on AngularJS please check out http://angularjs.org/ For more on Express and Jade, http://expressjs.com/ and http://jade-lang.com/ are your friends.
+For more information on AngularJS please check out http://angularjs.org/ For more on Express and Jade, http://expressjs.com/ and http://jade-lang.com/.
+Also used is angular-material.